Infineon/amazon-greengrass-hsi-optiga-tpm/README.md

 For more details on AWS IoT Greengrass HSI please refer to https://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html.

-It is strongly recommended to follow the AWS IoT Greengrass tutorial before enabling the TPM HSI support using this guide.
+It is strongly recommended to follow the AWS IoT Greengrass tutorial before using this guide to support the use of OPTIGA&trade; TPM with HSI

 ### Quality and Limitations:
-These instructions refers to software that is currently under implementation and can be considered as a public preview in beta quality.

 The PKCS11 Library (tpm2-pkcs11) and the underlying TPM2 Software Stack (tpm2-tss) are part of the Open Source Project http://tpm2-software.github.io which is supported, developed and sponsored by Infineon and many others.

 The software:
 - is only tested to a limited extend and might not work as expected.
 - is provided as-is, without any waranty and liability.
-- provides the minimum required functionality for __Greengrass Device Tester 1.3.1__ and __IoT Greengrass 1.8.x and 1.9.x__
+- provides the required functionality for __Greengrass Device Tester 1.3.1__ and __IoT Greengrass 1.8.x and 1.9.x__
 - has NOT been tested for any additional functionality.

 Only RSA 2K Keys and ECC_NIST_P256 keys are supported.